Welcome to this year’s picks for our 8th-grade homeschool year. I’ve listed these resources by subject.

 Yes, I could have bought more than half the stuff that was in the box, but this meant having to buy more than what I needed and also more work looking for certain items.

-I have gone through their student and teacher text and love the layout of lessons.
+I have gone through their student guide and teacher’s edition and love the layout of the lessons.
 They even provide two types of lesson plans, one for those who want to teach science 5 days a week and another set for 2 days a week.

-We were able to finish the Biology early and so I added in the next curriculum.
+We were able to finish Biology early and so I added the edition below.